HTUR5/Ex1/README.md

 for each call we calculate the waiting time for the call, and the timeEnd for this elevator with the call, according to this option: <br>
 1. the elevator endWork end befor the call time. <br>
 2. if not: <br>
-2.1: the call and the elevator is in the same direction and the elevator is not paassing the call source while it drive <br>
+2.1: the call and the elevator is in the same direction and the elevator is not paassing the call source while it driving <br>
 _1. the call src and dest is inside the elevator last call <br>
 _2. the call src and dest is not inside the elevator last call <br>
 _3. the call src is inside and the call dest is outside the elevator last call <br>